Making change together

 My track record

-I’m proud to serve on Labour’s front bench as Shadow Minister for Children and Families.
-I’ve changed the law to protect people with mental ill health and I’ve taken up over 50,000 cases for people in Croydon North.
-I’m grateful to local people who’ve elected me three times to serve as their Member of Parliament – each time with a significantly increased majority.
+I’m proud to serve on Labour’s front bench as Shadow Secretary of State for Communities and Local Government.
+I’ve changed the law to protect people with mental ill health and I’ve taken up over 60,000 cases for people in Croydon North.
+I’m grateful to local people who’ve elected me four times to serve as their Member of Parliament.

 I consider my link with the community to be the most important part of my role as an MP.
 I’m here to help you.